Teen Drug Abuse Statistics & Facts

 Should I Worry About My Teen Doing Drugs?

 In many cases, drugs in the 21st century have become more potent than they were a generation ago.
 Access to drugs in schools has also gotten easier, now ubiquitous on campus grounds and at teen social events.

 A drug problem may be something your teen never has to go through, but history has proven that drugs can affect anyone at anytime.
 In fact, the teen drug use statistics are hard to ignore.
-Studies have shown that 40% of 12th graders, 30% of 10th graders and 13% of 8th graders have used a drug in the past year.
+Studies have shown that 40 percent of 12th graders, 30 percent of 10th graders and 13 percent of 8th graders have used a drug in the past year.
 This adds up to millions of young people.
-Even if your teen doesn’t use drugs, it’s likely they at least knows someone who does.
+Even if your teen doesn’t use drugs, it’s likely they at least know someone who does.

 What Are the Most Common Drugs Among Teens?

 Drugs are everywhere.
 They can be in natural and synthetic forms and it seems that every year we hear of a new one that’s all the rage among teens.
 Some of the more popular drugs have been around for decades or even centuries, while some others have just cropped up in recent years.
 Treatment centers see teenage patients struggling with all kinds of drugs, from the “big names” you hear about your whole life, to lesser known substances that can be equally as addictive and dangerous.
 As a parent, it’s important to stay informed of the drug landscape.
 Stay aware of what’s out there and how it might affect your teen if they experiment with it.

 The most commonly abused illicit drugs among teens include: